 The Barricade Blast

-This is the simplest event to describe: any timed and scored course of fire (I used the Glock/GSSF indoor “Option D” course) and fire it entirely from behind cover.
+This is the simplest firearms training event to describe: any timed and scored course of fire (I used the Glock/GSSF indoor “Option D” course) and fire it entirely from behind cover.
 There are hundreds, if not thousands, of possible variations.
 The point is to shoot from the barricade, because that will take most people out of their normal square-range comfort zone.
 Our version required both strong-hand-only and weak-hand-only strings, further complicating the problem, naturally.

 The Relay Race